gl051/engineering-leadership-journal/leadership/being-on-call.md

 ### Relay on your team for help

 Like for any fast-growing Company, it’s not reasonable to expect every engineer to know how every service works.
-Not everyone is a DevOps expert and certainly not everyone is familiar with every piece of software in our system.
-However, you need to support each other as a team and help each other growing your strengths, overcome challenges, and learn new skills.
+Not everyone is a dev-ops expert and certainly not everyone is familiar with every piece of software in the Company.
+This is where team culture plays a key role, you need to support each other as a team and help each other growing your strengths, overcome challenges, and learn new skills.
 The experiences you will gain while on-call will teach you how to design and build better software, how to communicate clearly, and how to be a more empathetic teammate.

 ### Bringing new engineers into the rotation

-It is not just adding people to the on-call rotation, but you will need also to use a shadow list where a new engineer can pair with the primary on-call to learn and get familiar with the process and the systems.
+It is not just adding people to the on-call rotation, but you will need first to use a shadow list where a new engineer can pair with the primary on-call to learn and get familiar with the process and the systems.
+It is up to the maturity of the team, and the skills of the new person added, that determinate for how long the shadowing will last.

 ### On-Call off-boarding